qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

   in order to detect causes of slow down

-.. note:: Plugin authors can extend the panel with custom tabs for debugging and developping their own plugins.
+.. note:: Plugin authors can extend the panel with custom tabs for debugging and developing their own plugins.
  This is done using :meth:`registerDevToolWidgetFactory
  <qgis.gui.QgisInterface.registerDevToolWidgetFactory>` method.